Silverune/PicoPlant/README.md

 - Might be more expensive
 - Calibration might be quite complicated especially if not using potentiometers for the resistence.
 Eventually the signal will need to be treated as a digital input so the resistor values need to be picked so that NW triggers either a low / high and FN triggers the opposite.
 Mainly due to the limited number of analog inputs on the microcontrollers.

+# Alpha
+After testing decision has been made to construct a simple breadboard implementation using my simple analog circuit feeding the output as a digital signal into a Raspberry Pi Pico.

+## Components
+- Micropython control code
+ - LCD GUI to show results / inputs from sensors
+ - Driver for new analog input

+- Physical Construction
+ - Probes consist of:
+   * Two conductive sensors that are able to be placed (long term) into the soil.
+Should not corrode or if they corrode easily cleanable / replaceable.
+   * Each sensor is able to be run directly to the control board with one sensor connecting to GND while the other is the input.
+ - Mounting of microcontroller to location which is physically close enough to the sensors
+ - Power supplied by 5V not 3.3V.
+While the pico runs at 3.3V the LCD screen requires 5V for correct operation.
+Also as using an external power supply on the VSYS line cannot use the VBUS power previously (no USB power attached).

 ### TODO
 - Investigate cost of components
 - How much does the length of the wire (sensor) affect the resistance